polymonster/maths-rs/readme.md

 All features of the crate are enabled by default, you can choose to opt out if you wish.

+Most of this code was ported from my C++ [maths library](https://github.com/polymonster/maths), there is a live [WebGL demo](https://www.polymonster.co.uk/pmtech/examples/maths_functions.html) which showcases a lot of the features in an interactive way and was used to generate test data and verify the functions work correctly.

 ## Vector

 This is a narrow vector library with `Vec2`, `Vec3` and `Vec4` column-vector implementations.